Jamaica Test: Jasprit Bumrah becomes third Indian to take a Test match hat-trick

 “Bumrah’s workload is most important which is why he didn’t play any white-ball games (against West Indies) after the World Cup.
 He will be a key factor for us as long as the World Test Championship continues,” Kohli had said after the first Test.

 And Bumrah picked up one more wicket (that of Kraigg Brathwaite) to make it back-to-back five-wicket hauls.
+He finished the day with the prized wicket of West Indies captain Jason Holder, accounting for six of the seven wickets to fall in the final session.